Exclusive: Danaher, Blackstone in joint bid for Ashland water unit - sources

 The water technologies business has earnings before interest, tax, depreciation and amortization of roughly $200 million and could fetch eight times that amount, the people said.

 The sources spoke on condition of anonymity because details of the auction are confidential.
-An Ashland spokesman declined to comment, a Danaher spokesman did not respond to a request for comment, while representatives of the private equity firms either declined to comment or did not respond to requests for comment.
+An Ashland spokesman declined to comment while representatives of the private equity firms either declined to comment or did not respond to requests for comment.

 Ashland's water treatment business, the third largest among the company's four units, supplies chemicals to industries including pulp, paper and mining.
 The business also makes products such as biocides, coagulants and wood adhesives.